worldofmarcus/project-portfolio-2/README.md

 # Testing

 ## Code Validation
-The 'Memory of Queen Oblivion'-application has been tested through both [W3C Markup Validaton Service](https://validator.w3.org/), [W3C CSS Validaton Service](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/).
-Errors were found on index.html in the W3C Markup Validaton Servicebut could quite easily be fixed (see [bugs section](#known-bugs)).
+The 'Memory of Queen Oblivion'-game has been tested through [W3C Markup Validaton Service](https://validator.w3.org/), [W3C CSS Validaton Service](https://jigsaw.w3.org/css-validator/) and [JSHint](https://jshint.com/).
+Errors were found on index.html in the W3C Markup Validaton Serviceb ut could quite easily be fixed (see [bugs section](#known-bugs)).

 ### Markup Validation
 The Markup validator result, after fixing the minor errors can be seen below: